christopherseaman/datasci_217/07/index.md

   ```python
   plt.bar(categories, values)
   ```
-  - *Great for categorical data—because sometimes you just need to raise the bar!*
 - **Histogram**:
   ```python
   plt.hist(data, bins=10)
   ```
-  - *Unveiling the distribution secrets of your data—think of it as data's fingerprint!*
 - **Box Plot**:
   ```python
   plt.boxplot(data)
   ```
-  - *Spotting outliers faster than you can say "Houston, we have a problem!"*
 - **Pie Chart**:
   ```python
   plt.pie(sizes, labels=labels)
   ```
-  - *When you want to show proportions and make your data slice-of-life interesting!*

 ---